-Bond Strategy 101 - Constructing the Bond Ladder
+Bond Ladder Strategy 101 - Constructing the Bond Ladder

 Yet bonds remain a mystery to many investors.
 For institutional as well as retail investors, one of the most common and easily adopted strategies is called a bond ladder.
 Once understood, this income generating strategy can be implemented by the individual investor without needing to pay any management or advisory fees.

 Rather than just investing in one block of bonds to generate income, this strategy involves buying a series of bonds with varying and sequential maturities.
-For example, rather than just investing in bonds with a 10 year maturity, the investor would instead buy a series of bonds with staggering maturities up to 10 years.
-For example, investing 20% of your money in bonds maturing every 2 years for the next 10 years.
+In other words, rather than just investing in bonds with a 10 year maturity, the investor would instead buy a series of bonds with staggering maturities up to 10 years.
+For example, one could invest 20% in bonds maturing every 2 years for the next 10 years.

 Regular principal payments to reinvest: When the bond matures, the investor receives the $1000 par value of the bond, (assuming the issuer has not defaulted) to reinvest back into a longer maturity bond.
 By creating this ladder of sequential maturities, the investor is able to reinvest their principal back into bonds with longer maturities, continuing to create this portfolio of “rolling” investments.
 This is called “rollover risk” in the world of bond investing.